Equipe-Hub-co-Hackathon-TN/smart-contracts/README.md

      - amount (uint256): The amount of tokens sent to the manager.
    - **Description:** Triggered when tokens are sent to the manager.

-3. **ContractCancelled:**
+3. **WarrantyAmount:**
    - **Parameters:**
-     - to (address): The address to which the contract amount is sent.
-     - amount (uint256): The amount of tokens sent to cancel the contract.
+     - amount (uint256): The updated warranty amount in tokens.
-   - **Description:** Triggered when the contract is canceled, and tokens are sent to a specified address.
+   - **Description:** Triggered when the warranty amount is updated.

-4. **ContractAmount:**
+4. **TerminationOfContract:**
    - **Parameters:**
-     - amount (uint256): The updated contract amount in tokens.
-   - **Description:** Triggered when the contract amount is updated.

-5. **TerminationOfContract:**
-   - **Parameters:**
-     - invest (address): The address to which the contract amount is sent upon termination.
+     - invest (address): The address to which the warranty amount is sent upon contract termination.
      - amount (uint256): The amount of tokens sent to terminate the contract.
    - **Description:** Triggered when the contract is terminated, and tokens are sent to a specified address.